-How do I register to vote in Virginia?
+How do College Students register to vote in Virginia?

 A college student registers to vote in Virginia the same as any other applicant: every prospective voter must submit a voter registration application.
 Remember, you must update your voter registration information whenever you change your residence.

-Every voter in Virginia must submit their residential address when registering to vote (a mailbox cannot serve as a residential address).
+Every voter in Virginia must submit their residential address when registering to vote (a post office box cannot serve as a residential address).
 If you are unable to receive mail at your address, you must also submit a local mailing address.
 A dormitory or college address can be an acceptable residential address and does not disqualify you from voting.

 What is my residence?